-Do not start your vehicle or any other piece of equipment that can act as a possible ignition source.

-Do not light a match or smoke, and avoid heat sources or making sparks that could ignite the leaking gas as you are leaving the area important phone numbers you can use to contact an Alliance representative with any comments or questions.

-Do not turn on or off anything that may create a spark-including cell phones, telephones, light switches, vehicle alarms, vehicle keyless entry and flashlights-until you are in a safe location.
+- Do not start your vehicle or any other piece of equipment that can act as a possible ignition source. - Do not light a match or smoke, and avoid heat sources or making sparks that could ignite the leaking gas as you are leaving the area - Do not turn on or off anything that may create a spark-including cell phones, telephones, light switches, vehicle alarms, vehicle keyless entry and flashlights-until you are in a safe location.